GreatTombProductions/pricing-shipping/squarespace-pod/README.md

 1. Baking some or all of the shipping cost into the retail price of each product
 2. Setting a fixed shipping cost by region
-3. Using by-product discounts and by-region shipping rebates to balance inequality between regions and products
+3. Using automatic product-specific discounts and by-region shipping rebates to balance inequality between regions and products

 Subject to the following constraints:

 1. The store should not lose money on any sale (this is akin to setting a target profit margin of 1%)
 2. The difference between the final price (retail + shipping) should be as close to the actual production + shipping cost on average, with no gross inequities across products or regions

 Since this is an inexact solution, there will inevitably be some products that end up more expensive than others, and some regions that are paying relatively more than others.
 However, doing this analysis is better than just using a rough heuristic because: